-The Miami Valley Regional Planning Commission (MVRPC) will serve as the designated leader of the Long-Term Community Disaster Recovery Network, helping the counties, cities, townships and villages impacted by the devastating Memorial Day tornadoes create a plan for recovery.
+The Miami Valley Regional Planning Commission (MVRPC) is the designated leader of the Long-Term Community Disaster Recovery Network, helping the counties, cities, townships and villages impacted by the devastating Memorial Day tornadoes create a plan for recovery and resiliency.
 While the primary focus was on disaster response within local jurisdictions, Emergency Management teams at the County and State level coordinated these efforts.
 Now, our Region is ready to move toward long-term recovery for all impacted communities and coordinated, cooperative strategic planning for resiliency is critical.

 “Estimates are that the Long-Term Community Disaster Recovery efforts may take a decade or more to accomplish,” said MVRPC Executive Director, Brian O. Martin.
 “MVRPC will lead this important work for as long as it may take to bring our Region back stronger than ever before.”